rushalivshinde/ThesisPythonTool/README.md

 # ThesisPythonTool
-External Python tool for importing asstets
+External Python tool for importing asstets into Unreal Engine.